DignitySAMP/vilt-webshop/README.md

 ## A proof of concept Webstore built using the latest techniques of Laravel 12, Inertia 2, Vue 3.5 (composition/TS), and Tailwind 4

-Using Laravel Fortify for authentication and Wayfinder BETA to bridge Laravel controllers and routers to the front-end (as a replacement of ziggy.js).
+Using Laravel Fortify for authentication, Wayfinder BETA to bridge Laravel controllers and routers to the front-end (as a replacement of ziggy.js) and Toastify-3 for toasts.

 This features everything from n+1-safe filtering, shopping cart management, categorized item management (stock counts) which is tied to extensive supplier chain management (posting orders to supplier info, through address and contact relations), payments using Laravel Stripe (and safe storage thereof, using k-anonimity) and much more.